Establishing University Policies

 A. All University Policies and Procedures

-- Formally approved according to the process described in §IV below
+• Approved according to the process described herein

-- Posted on the Office of General Counsel's central policy location (all other offices should link to that official site rather than posting their own versions of an approved policy)
+• Posted on the Office of General Counsel's central policy location (all other offices should link to that site rather than posting their own versions of a policy)

-University Policies need not have identical format, but should contain the following standard elements:
+University Policies need not have identical format, but should include the following standard elements:

 B. School/Department-Specific Guidelines, Rules, or Protocols

-There are department-specific or school-specific "policies" that do not meet the criteria for a University Policy.
-These should be identified as only pertaining to a certain department or school and the term "policy" should not be used as a label for them; rather, departments and schools should use terms such as "rules," "guidelines," "protocols," or "standard operating procedures."
+There are department-specific or school-specific internal operating procedures, guidelines, protocols, procedures, and "policies" that do not meet the criteria for a University Policy.
+These should be identified as only pertaining to a certain department or school and the term "policy" should not be used as a label for them; rather, departments and schools should use terms such as "guidelines," "protocols," or "standard/internal operating procedures."
 School or department-specific guidance documents should not conflict with University Policies.

 Policy-Making Process